AdaCore/learn/courses/advanced-spark/chapters/type_contracts.rst

 This code is correct.

-It is valid in Ada because the type invariant is not checked on entry or return from Valid.
-Also, function Valid is visible from the type invariant (special visibility in contracts).
+It is valid in Ada because the type invariant is not checked on entry or return from ``Valid``.
+Also, function ``Valid`` is visible from the type invariant (special visibility in contracts).

 But it is invalid in SPARK, where private declaration cannot hold a type invariant.
 The reason is that the type invariant is assumed in the precondition of public functions for proof.
-That would lead to circular reasoning if Valid could be public.
+That would lead to circular reasoning if ``Valid`` could be public.

 Example #6